Hair Color Ideas and Inspiration

 It may be surprising, but we’ve found that this over-the-top shade looks best on medium skin tones—especially when those dark roots begin growing out.
 Keep them, and make it a beauty statement.

-Another thing we love is that this shade can run either very cool or very warm depending on which stylist mixes it.
-That’s good news for you because it means pastel lilac is a no-brainer for every skin color.
+We love that this shade can run either very cool or very warm depending on which stylist mixes it.
+That’s good news for you because it means gemstone is a no-brainer for every skin color.

 I like this article